nus-cs2103-AY2223S2/tp/docs/team/eugenetangkj.md

     parameters in InternBuddy.
   * Responsible for the write-up of the `list`, `add`, `view`, `help` and `exit` commands, as well as on the sections on `Saving Internship Data` and `Loading the Data`.
-  * Created the appendices to explain to users how to install Java 11 and manually edit the `internbuddy.json` file.
+  * Created the appendices to explain to users how to install Java 11, manually edit the `internbuddy.json` file and populate InternBuddy with sample data.
 - **Contributed to Developer Guide** [\#23](https://github.com/AY2223S2-CS2103T-T14-3/tp/pull/23),
   [\#82](https://github.com/AY2223S2-CS2103T-T14-3/tp/pull/82),